 In February 2010, the District entered into a capital lease purchase agreement with Capital One Bank, for \$1,535,000 to finance the purchase of District school buses.
 The District is required to make lease payments of principal and interest in conjunction with these capital leases through 2020.
-Scheduled payments for the related capital lease are as follows:
+All payments for the related capital lease have been paid at June 30, 2020.